bpalagi/jarvis/blog.md

 * search doesn't seem to work yet, can we implement this as bringing us to the most relevant location within a conversation history?

+implement iron man styling, but keep it clean and classy, have some taste here.